 Starting a revolution with a waste-free alternative to plastic bottles

 We worked with Notpla, a London-based start-up that’s using a material made from seaweed to develop new packaging solutions as an alternative to single-use plastic packaging.
-We worked with the business to design, build and test the machine that can make containers from this seaweed-based material.
+We worked with the business to design, build, and test machinery that can make containers from this seaweed-based material.
+The initiative has since gone on to win The Earthshot Prize in the “Build a Waste-Free World” category, in recognition of ground-breaking solutions to repair our planet.

 - Designed, built and tested machines to make containers from seaweed-based material